HisRoyalRedness/HackerCalc/NOTES.md

 Todo
 ----

+* Implement all the integer types
+* Repair unit tests

 * Throw errors on overflow if specified in EvaluatorSettings
 * Complete IntegerToken casting for sign and bitwidth
 * Base all thrown exceptions of ApplicationException